-The existing Directed Contract (DC) arrangements involve a rolling allocation process administered by the RAs that is held every quarter and typically looks five quarters ahead.
-The DC price is based upon a regression formula using forward fuel, carbon prices and FX rates.
+The existing Directed Contract (DC) arrangements involve a rolling allocation process administered by the RAs that is held every quarter and looks five quarters ahead.
+The DC price is based upon a regression formula using forward fuel and carbon prices.
 Allocation is based upon Supplier eligibility which is in turn based upon their historical Maximum Import Capacity (MIC), and, historical energy and load shape for each class of customer.